KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT.md

 having gone through the Singapore secondary school system, found in the SAT that has not been explicitly covered in the Singapore system.

+> Tip: I got 1530/1600 in the March 2025 SAT, so these notes should generally be reliable.

 ## Structure

 The SAT is divided into 2 main sections, the English comprehension section, followed by the Math section.
 Each section is